 There’s also a curved metal handle with suction reduction valve, dry hose, and extension tubes.

-While these accessories are relatively simple, they are well-designed and easy to clip on and off.
+While these accessories are relatively simple, we like that they are well-designed and easy to clip on and off.
 The tools are designed to be attached to the curved handle, but if you’re cleaning in awkward places then Numatic has included an adapter to attach them directly to the hose.
-There’s also on-board tool storage, making it less likely that you lose the accessories!
+There’s also on-board tool storage.

 In particular, we like that the George has a separate crevice tool.
 Many modern vacuums have a 2-in-1 combi brush, which leads to smaller crevice tools.
 The George’s reasonably long crevice tool is great for cleaning in awkward places, like down the side of your fridge freezer or around furniture.